This post may contain affiliate links. Read the full disclosure

 They lack confidence in their reading skills – if they do not want to make any mistakes when it comes time to read aloud, it can lead them to avoid picking up a book at all.

 Reading is often associated with how well someone does in school so some children may worry about how they will be judged if they cannot read a book as well as the teacher or other students.
 Always use positive reinforcement and praise to support them.

 They’re not interested in what you are reading – some parents get carried away with only thinking of books that their child should read, which can leave them feeling overwhelmed and uninterested in the options available.

-Even as adults we are likely to avoid any books that aren’t within our area of interests so kids are no different!
+Even as adults we are likely to avoid any books that aren’t within our area of interest so kids are no different!